Information for prospective students from abroad

 -

-When applying for a visa to Germany, applicants must prove that they can afford to study and live in Germany.
-To do so, they must have at least 992 euros/month or 11,904 euros/year at their disposal.
+When applying for a visa for Germany, applicants must prove that they can afford to study and live in Germany.
+To do this, they must have at least 992 euros/month or 11,904 euros/year at their disposal.

-We recommend that you plan for this amount for your stay (e.g. for accommodation, food, clothing, insurance, learning materials and leisure activities), even if you do not need proof of funding.
+We recommend budgeting an amount of this amount for your stay (e.g. for housing, food, clothing, insurance, learning materials and leisure activities), even if no proof of financial means is required.

-The following costs are incurred per semester for studying at the University of Applied Sciences Weihenstephan-Triesdorf (as of winter semester 2024/25):
+The following costs are incurred per semester for studying at the Weihenstephan-Triesdorf University of Applied Sciences (as of summer semester 2026):

-- Weihenstephan campus: semester fee of 85 Euros
+- Weihenstephan campus: semester fee of 97 euros

-Tuition fees are only charged at HSWT for students from non-EU countries in the International Master of Landscape Architecture (IMLA).
-They pay 750 euros per semester.
+Tuition fees at the HSWT are only charged for students from non-EU countries on the International Master of Landscape Architecture (IMLA) programme.
+These students pay 750 euros per semester.

 -

-Those who come from EU or EEA countries or Switzerland may work a maximum of 20 hours per week during the lecture period.
-This limit may be exceeded in exceptional cases, for example, if you only work at weekends, in the evenings, at night or during the lecture-free period.
+Students from EU or EEA countries or Switzerland may work a maximum of 20 hours per week during the lecture period.
+This limit may be exceeded in exceptional cases, for example if you only work at weekends, in the evenings, at night or during lecture-free periods.

-For compulsory internships that are a mandatory part of studying in Germany, the approval of the Foreigners' Registration Office is also not required.
-The 140 work days can be used additionally and independently of this.
+For compulsory internships, which are a mandatory part of the degree programme in Germany, the approval of the Foreigners' Registration Office is also not required.
+The 140 working days can be utilised additionally and independently of this.

-Pay attention to the information specified in your residence permit and contact the relevant Foreigners' Registration Office if you are indoubt.
+Please note the information in your residence permit and contact the relevant immigration office if in doubt.

 -

-Those who would like to obtain a degree at our University of Applied Sciences can find information on scholarships here.
+If you would like to obtain a degree from our University of applied sciences, you can find information on scholarships here.

 Insurances

-Some insurances are compulsory, such as health insurance.
-We have compiled a list of exactly which insurances you need and which insurances make sense.
+Some types of insurance are compulsory, such as health insurance.
+We have compiled a list here of the insurance policies you need and which ones make sense.

 -